Incompleteusern/arch-dotfiles/README.md

 cryptsetup luksDump /dev/disk/by-partlabel/cryptlvm | grep Flags # confirm
 systemctl enable fstrim.timer
 ```
-(tpm2 doesn't work for these commands it seems).

 >[!INFO]
 >  TPM2 doesn't seem to work for these commands, so keeping a password is likely best.
 See [this link](https://wiki.archlinux.org/title/Dm-crypt/Specialties#Disable_workqueue_for_increased_solid_state_drive_(SSD)_performance) and [this one](https://wiki.archlinux.org/title/Dm-crypt/Specialties#Discard/TRIM_support_for_solid_state_drives_(SSD)) for security info.